Torre Europa (Madrid): History

-Completed in 1985, it was designed by Miguel Oriol e Ybarra (es) and built by Necso.
+Completed in 1985, it was designed by Spanish architect Miguel Oriol e Ybarra and built by the Spanish energy company Necso.
 The terrorist organization ETA threatened to destroy the building on 1 May 2002 with 20 kg of high explosive.
 In 2020, Torre Europa underwent a change of ownership when AGIB Real Estate acquired the tower from Infinorsa.
 Following the transition, the building has since faced neglect and entered a state of decay.